The Episcopal Church

 Our core beliefs

 Our Worship has a focal point and this is the Eucharist or “Great Thanksgiving.”
 It is a time when we come to the altar to break bread together – regardless of race, citizenship, age, marital status, income, or gender preference.
-We realize that at the foot of the cross, the ground is level and all are beloved by God.
-Everyone can share in this gift from God, receiving God’s presence so that they are empowered to go out into a hurting world and bring forth God’s transforming love.
+Everyone can share in this gift from God, receiving God’s presence so that they are empowered to bring forth God’s transforming love.

 Yes, we love you.
 Every.
 Single.
 One.